holypriest/creditor/README.md

 # Creditor

-A HTTP server that makes real-time default risk predictions based on multiple versions of a Logistic Regression model.
+A HTTP server that makes real-time default risk predictions based on multiple versions of a (dummy) Logistic Regression model.

 ## Overview